 Both bills below follow the proposed FOI bill approved by President Benigno S. Aquino III, which was transmitted to the previous Congress by the Secretary of Budget and Management, Florencio Abad.
 Secretary Abad resubmitted the bill to the current Congress as well.

 This FOI bill is an integral element of the Aquino Good Governance and Anti-Corruption Plan of 2012-2016.
 This plan lays out reforms and initiatives that pursue greater transparency, accountability, and citizen participation in governance.

 This draft bill is a result of a consultative process conducted by an administration study group after careful study of similar legislation in order to balance the government’s legitimate needs for secrecy with the public’s right to know.

-The administration study group was composed of Communications Undersecretary Manuel L. Quezon III (lead), Secretary Ramon A. Carandang, Presidential Spokesperson Edwin Lacierda, Secretary Florencio B. Abad, and Deputy Presidential Spokesperson Abigail Valte, in coordination with the stakeholders.
+The administration study group was composed of Communications Undersecretary Manuel L. Quezon III (lead), Presidential Spokesperson Edwin Lacierda, Secretary Florencio B. Abad, and Deputy Presidential Spokesperson Abigail Valte, in coordination with the stakeholders.

 House Bill No. 3237

 Senate Bill No. 1733

 Q and A